HMS Indefatigable (1909): Pursuit of Goeben and Breslau

-Indefatigable, accompanied by the battlecruiser and under the command of Admiral Sir Berkeley Milne, encountered the German battlecruiser Goeben and the light cruiser Breslau on the morning of 4 August 1914, which were headed east after a cursory bombardment of the French Algerian port of Philippeville.
+Indefatigable, accompanied by the battlecruiser and under the command of Admiral Berkeley Milne, encountered the German battlecruiser Goeben and the light cruiser Breslau on the morning of 4 August 1914, which were headed east after a cursory bombardment of the French Algerian port of Philippeville.
 Britain and Germany were not yet at war, so Milne turned to shadow the Germans as they headed back to Messina to re-coal.
 All three battlecruisers had problems with their boilers, but Goeben and Breslau were able to break contact and reached Messina by the morning of the 5th.
 By this time, Germany had invaded Belgium and war had been declared, but an Admiralty order to respect Italian neutrality and stay more than 6 nmi from the Italian coast precluded entering the Strait of Messina, from which they could have observed the port directly.
 Therefore, Milne stationed and Indefatigable at the northern exit of the strait, expecting the Germans to break out to the west where they could attack French troop transports.
 He stationed the light cruiser at the southern exit, and sent Indomitable to coal at Bizerte, where she was ready for action in the Western Mediterranean.

 The Germans sortied from Messina on 6 August and headed east, toward Constantinople, trailed by Gloucester.
 Milne, still expecting Rear-Admiral Wilhelm Souchon to turn west, kept the battlecruisers at Malta until shortly after midnight on 8 August when he set sail at a leisurely 12 kn for Cape Matapan, where Goeben had been spotted eight hours earlier.
 At 14:30, he received an incorrect message from the Admiralty stating that Britain was at war with Austria-Hungary.
 War would not actually be declared until 12 August, and the order was countermanded four hours later, but Milne gave up the hunt for Goeben, following his standing orders to guard the Adriatic against an Austrian break-out attempt.
 On 9 August, Milne was given clear orders to "chase Goeben which had passed Cape Matapan on the 7th steering north-east."
 Milne still did not believe that Souchon was heading for the Dardanelles, and so he resolved to guard the exit from the Aegean, unaware that the Goeben did not intend to come out.